Max Muncy Player Props: Dodgers vs. Nationals

-Max Muncy, with a slugging percentage of .432 in his past 10 games -- including three home runs -- will be in action for the Los Angeles Dodgers against the Washington Nationals, with Trevor Williams on the hill, May 29 at 9:10 PM ET.
+The Los Angeles Dodgers, including Max Muncy (.205 on-base percentage in past 10 games, 135 points below season-long percentage), take on starter Jake Irvin and the Washington Nationals at Dodger Stadium, Tuesday at 10:10 PM ET.

-He hit a home run while going 1-for-2 in his previous game against the Rays.
+In his last game, he notched a home run while going 1-for-2 against the Rays.

 Max Muncy Game Info & Props vs. the Nationals